awsdocs/amazon-s3-userguide/doc_source/how-to-set-lifecycle-configuration-intro.md

 When you add an S3 Lifecycle configuration to a bucket, there is usually some lag before a new or updated Lifecycle configuration is fully propagated to all the Amazon S3 systems\.
 Expect a delay of a few minutes before the configuration fully takes effect\.
 This delay can also occur when you delete an S3 Lifecycle configuration\.

 **Disabling or deleting Lifecycle rules**
-When you disable or delete a Lifecycle rules Amazon S3 stops scheduling new objects for deletion or transition after a small delay\.
+When you disable or delete Lifecycle rules, Amazon S3 stops scheduling new objects for deletion or transition after a small delay\.
 Any objects that were already scheduled are unscheduled and are not deleted or transitioned\.

 **Existing and new objects**
 When you add a Lifecycle configuration to a bucket, the configuration rules apply to both existing objects and objects that you add later\.
 For example, if you add a Lifecycle configuration rule today with an expiration action that causes objects with a specific prefix to expire 30 days after creation, Amazon S3 will queue for removal any existing objects that are more than 30 days old\.